AMD posts strong $1.93 billion in revenue for Q2 2020 as it gains on Intel

 “We passed a significant milestone in the quarter as we achieved our double-digit server processor unit share goal, based on broad adoption across cloud enterprise and HPC customers,” Su said.

 Intel’s new delay with its 7-nanometer manufacturing could give AMD another opportunity to gain market share.
-But the competition will be stiff, as Intel is still much larger than AMD and it has contingency plans to make high-quality chips with its current 10-nanometer manufacturing.
+But the competition will be stiff, as Intel is still much larger than AMD and it has contingency plans to make high-quality chips with its current 10-nanometer manufacturing process.

 AMD has a big sales cycle beginning as it is starting to deliver chips for the video game consoles.
-The company has deals with Microsoft on the Xbox Series X and the Sony PlayStation 5 — two new consoles launching in the fall.
+The company has deals with Microsoft on the Xbox Series X and Sony on the PlayStation 5 — two new consoles launching in the fall.
 That money is starting to come in as AMD ships chips to the companies as they move forward with assembling launch quantities in their respective factories.

 AMD said the average selling price for its client CPUs was up compared to a year ago, and down from the previous quarter, due to a higher percentage of Ryzen mobile processor sales.
 GPU average selling prices were lower from a year ago and the previous quarter due to lower channel sales.
 Datacenter GPU declined year over year.